 “The discovery of the field of this one basis of material existence will mark the ultimate achievement in the history of development of physical science.

-This will assist in turning the world of physical science to the science of mental phenomena.
+This will help turn the world of physical science to the science of mental phenomena.
 Theories of mind, intellect and ego will supersede the findings of physical science.

-At the ultimate or the extreme limit of investigation into the nature of reality in the field of the mind will eventually be located the state of pure consciousness, the field of the transcendental nature lying beyond all the relative existence of material and mental values.
+At the ultimate or the extreme limit of investigation into reality in the field of the mind will eventually be located the state of pure consciousness, the field of the transcendental nature lying beyond all the relative existence of material and mental values.

 The ultimate field of Being lies beyond the field of mental phenomena and is the truth of life in all its phases, relative and absolute.